labd/go-commercelayer-sdk/api/docs/POSTShippingMethods201ResponseDataAttributes.md

 `func (o *POSTShippingMethods201ResponseDataAttributes) UnsetCurrencyCode()`

 UnsetCurrencyCode ensures that no value is present for CurrencyCode, not even an explicit nil
+### GetExternalPricesUrl

+`func (o *POSTShippingMethods201ResponseDataAttributes) GetExternalPricesUrl() interface{}`

+GetExternalPricesUrl returns the ExternalPricesUrl field if non-nil, zero value otherwise.

+### GetExternalPricesUrlOk

+`func (o *POSTShippingMethods201ResponseDataAttributes) GetExternalPricesUrlOk() (*interface{}, bool)`

+GetExternalPricesUrlOk returns a tuple with the ExternalPricesUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalPricesUrl

+`func (o *POSTShippingMethods201ResponseDataAttributes) SetExternalPricesUrl(v interface{})`

+SetExternalPricesUrl sets ExternalPricesUrl field to given value.

+### HasExternalPricesUrl

+`func (o *POSTShippingMethods201ResponseDataAttributes) HasExternalPricesUrl() bool`

+HasExternalPricesUrl returns a boolean if a field has been set.

+### SetExternalPricesUrlNil

+`func (o *POSTShippingMethods201ResponseDataAttributes) SetExternalPricesUrlNil(b bool)`

+ SetExternalPricesUrlNil sets the value for ExternalPricesUrl to be an explicit nil

+### UnsetExternalPricesUrl
+`func (o *POSTShippingMethods201ResponseDataAttributes) UnsetExternalPricesUrl()`

+UnsetExternalPricesUrl ensures that no value is present for ExternalPricesUrl, not even an explicit nil
 ### GetPriceAmountCents

 `func (o *POSTShippingMethods201ResponseDataAttributes) GetPriceAmountCents() interface{}`